divramod/dm-tmux/README.md

 ## Tasks

 ### dmt yml [directory [fileName]]
+* creates a tmuxinator yml-file which copies the current tmuxinator layout. getting the layout from tmux list-windows.
 * examples
 ```
 dmt yml
-dmt yml ~/.tmuxinator test
+dmt yml ~/.tmuxinator test // creates ~/.tmuxinator/test.yml with current layout
 ```
-* creates a tmuxinator yml-file which copies the current tmuxinator layout. getting the layout from tmux list-windows.

 ## Config
 * you can place a .dm-tmux.json file in your home directory (~/.dm-tmux.json)